-Medical Knowledge: Fellows will demonstrate knowledge about established and evolving pathophysiological, biomedical, clinical, and cognate (e.g. epidemiological and social-behavioural) sciences and the application of this knowledge to patient care.
+Medical Knowledge: Fellows will demonstrate knowledge about established and evolving pathophysiological, biomedical, clinical, and cognate (e.g., epidemiological and socialbehavioral) sciences and the application of this knowledge to patient care.

-Competencies: Fellows are expected to develop an increased understanding of the pathophysiology of common infectious diseases in hospitalized adult patients and in the epidemiology and evolution of infectious diseases.
-The fellow is expected to learn how known and evolving data including guidelines (American, European in the management of important communicable disease e.g. HIV, HCV and HBV) influences and informs clinical practice.
+Competencies: Fellows are expected to develop an increased understanding of the pathophysiology of common infectious diseases in hospitalized adult patients and the epidemiology and evolution of infectious diseases.
+The fellow is expected to learn how known and evolving data including guidelines (American and European in the management of important Infectious diseases e.g., HIV, HCV and HBV) influences and informs clinical practice.